 - Refund checks will be mailed on Thursdays of each week.

-Three weeks after the semester financial aid disbursement date Customer Account Services will resume normal credit balance refund processing.
+Approximately two weeks after the semester financial aid disbursement date Customer Account Services will resume normal credit balance refund processing.

 - Housing deposits paid online are processed daily and are refunded to the original form of payment.